codess-aus/DevRel/README.md

 # DevRel
 *This is is a work in progress.
-Help if you want to, raise an issue and say how you'll solve it*
+Help if you want to, raise an issue and say how you'll solve it* Lots of good content to build on though, so jump in.

 <p><img align="center" src="https://github.com/msandfor/DevRel/blob/main/assets/community.jpg" alt="Community photo"></p>
 <p align="center"></p>